 - Code READ Dyslexia Network

-- Emina McLean, a Speech Pathology academic and school-based literacy specialist, writes a great blog about language and literacy best practice.
+- Emina McLean writes a blog about language and literacy best practice.

-- Greg Ashman is a teacher in Ballarat who writes a great blog about educational research.
+- Greg Ashman is a teacher in Ballarat who writes a blog about educational research.

 - Kerry Hempenstall is a Melbourne academic with an encyclopaedic knowledge of the reading /learning research, which he shares here in his blogs.